What are Fume Events and what is Aerotoxic Syndrome?

 as ‘bleed air‘.
 Unfiltered bleed air is mixed

 inside the aircraft with already recirculated cabin air at a ratio of 50/50.
 Although the recirculated air is subsequently filtered, all of the bleed air which originates from the jet engines is unfiltered.
-Go to: EASA List of 127 toxic substances and the updated version (317 substances) by Jean-Christophe Balouet PhD († 2021) here.
+Here you can views EASA's List of 127 toxic substances and the more recent updated version - 317 substances - detected by Jean-Christophe Balouet PhD HERE.

-Jet engines operate at higher temperatures and therefore use synthetic chemicals as oils.
-“Wet seals” are used to keep the oil and bleed air apart, but these seals are leak by design, which allows small amounts of oil to enter the bleed air.
+Jet engines operate at higher temperatures and therefore use synthetic chemicals in oils.
+“Wet seals” are used to keep the oil and bleed air apart, but these seals "leak by design", which allows small amounts of oil to enter the bleed air.
 Furthermore, seals like any mechanical component slowly wear out and their efficiency then gradually declines, thus allowing more and more oil into both the cockpit and cabin air.

 The seals are not really seals, they are rather controlled leakage devices and can suddenly fail completely resulting in visible or invisible toxic fumes/ smoke entering the cabin and/or the cockpit – this is known as a ' fume event’, but recently it is being termed an ‘odour event’ by the authorities and manufacturers who are eager to distract attention from a fundamental design flaw.